 Activity Evidence that supports this approach Challenge number(s) addressed Introduce positive thinking and language strategies to support pupil resilience and good mental health, using structured conversations and tools with pupils on 'helpful and unhelpful thinking'.
-E.g. Emotional Literacy Support The EEF summary of evidence in the 'Teaching and Learning Toolkit' shows that social and emotional learning interventions which 'seek to improve pupils' interaction with others and self- management of emotions' has a positive impact on pupil attainment.
-3, 4, 5 High quality texts to support a love of reading and introduce new vocabulary and improve comprehension.
-These include: - a carefully chosen set of books in each class for the children to access - group class texts linked to topic where the teacher and the children read out loud as a class daily - high quality core texts used to teach literacy and topic lessons.
-The DFE Reading Framework sets out the case that there are important cognitive consequences of the story format.
+E.g. Emotional Literacy Support The EEF summary of evidence in the 'Teaching and Learning Toolkit' shows that social and emotional learning interventions which 'seek to improve pupils' interaction with others and selfmanagement of emotions' has a positive impact on pupil attainment.
+3, 4, 5 PE Tutor supports pupils in Breakfast Club and during lunchtimes - physical activity Children have complimentary snacks every breaktime from October half term until April - snacks to break the fast from breakfast until lunchtime - crackers, cheese, healthy snacks High quality texts to support a love of reading and introduce new vocabulary and improve comprehension.
+These include: The DFE Reading Framework sets out the case that there are important cognitive consequences of the story format.
 Pupils explore language and emotional engagement.
 Pupils have multiple exposure to vocabulary and language that they are unlikely to hear in everyday conversation.
+2, 3, 4, 5 texts where the teacher and the children read out loud as a class daily - high quality core texts used to teach literacy and topic lessons.
 Isobel Beck calls such vocabulary 'second tier' words.
-"A robust approach to vocabulary involves directly explaining the meanings of words along with thought- provoking, playful, and interactive follow-up."
+"A robust approach to vocabulary involves directly explaining the meanings of words along with thought-provoking, playful, and interactive follow-up."
 Beck IL, McKeown MG and Kucan L (2013).
-'Bringing words to life: robust vocabulary instruction' 2, 3, 4, 5 Resources and Licenses to support curriculum provi- sion (e.g.Doodle Maths, See-Saw, Discovery Edu- cation and Rising Stars, Li- brary System and online books To support the planning and delivery of high quality curriculum provision to raise attainment of all.
+'Bringing words to life: robust vocabulary instruction' Resources and Licenses to support curriculum provi- sion (e.g.Doodle Maths, See-Saw, Discovery Edu- cation and Rising Stars, Li- brary System and online books To support the planning and delivery of high quality curriculum provision to raise attainment of all.
 1, 2, 3, 4, 5

-Total budgeted cost: £165,000
+Total budgeted cost: £160,000